Selling a house with tenants

 Property auctions often attract investors, so they can be a great place to sell a tenanted property.

-The biggest downside to selling a property with tenants at an auction is that it is difficult to predict what price you’ll achieve.
+The biggest downside to selling a property with tenants at an auction is unpredictability.
 If there is a great deal of interest in a property, competing bids will drive the price up.
 If there aren’t many bidders for your particular property, it could end up selling for much less than predicted.
 It’s also worth keeping in mind that around 30 percent of properties that go to auction fail to sell.
-If your property does not receive any successful bids, you will still be required to pay the listing and marketing costs associated with taking a property to auction.
+If your property does not receive any successful bids, you will still have to pay the listing and marketing costs.

 Including marketing time, selling at auction will usually take 8-10 weeks.